opensearch-project/opensearch-dashboards-test-library/README.md

 ## Welcome!

-**OpenSearch**

-**Open Search Dashboards Test Library** provides utility functions, page object models, test fixture hanlding for developers to write functional tests for OpenSearch Dashboards and dashboards plugins.
+**Open Search Dashboards Test Library** provides utility functions, page object models, test fixture hanlding for developers to write functional tests for [OpenSearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) and dashboards plugins.
 It is licensed under the [Apache v2.0 License](LICENSE.txt) and can be imported by test case repositories.

 ## Project Resources